 Steve can handle pain — just not like this

-He’s been living with diabetes for years, and he knows his kidneys aren’t in great shape.
+He’s been living with (Diabetes mellitus) is a group of metabolic diseases characterized by hyperglycemia resulting from defects in insulin secretion, insulin action, or both. for years, and he knows his kidneys aren’t in great shape.
 But lately his biggest concern is the pain in his leg.
 It’s almost too much to take.

-Steve won’t be able to tough it out this time – he’s suffering from peripheral artery disease (PAD).
-His discomfort is the result of narrowed and hardened arteries, limiting blood flow to his legs and feet and causing intense pain.
+Steve won’t be able to tough it out this time — he’s suffering from peripheral Arteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. disease (PAD).
+His discomfort is the result of narrowed and hardened Arteries are blood vessels that carry blood to your heart and other parts of your body., limiting blood flow to his legs and feet and causing intense pain.

 If left untreated, things can get rapidly worse.
 People with diabetes who have PAD may be at a higher risk for an amputation when combined with other serious symptoms, and they’re lives might also be at greater risk.12

 Time is not on Steve’s side, but he’s no stranger to a challenge.
 He has decided to talk to his doctor about his treatment options and get appropriate treatment through his health care provider.

 Does this sound familiar?
 If you have diabetes and you’re experiencing leg pain, don’t wait.
 Learn more about other symptoms of PAD and share your concerns with a health care professional.

 Steve is not an actual patient.
 His story is intended to represent part of the population with PAD.
 Symptoms, treatment options and outcomes may vary.